state-hiu/cybergis-guides/1.0/cybergis-guides-roguegeonode-1.0.md

 cybergis-script-rogue.sh prod bundler
 ```

-After RVM and Bundler are installed, we can now install the GEM dependencies with the following line:
+After RVM and Bundler are installed, we can now install the GEM dependencies with the following line.
+If the following line stalls, run `source /usr/local/rvm/scripts/rvm; gem install dep-selector-libgecode -v '1.0.2'` from the command line and then run again.

 ```
 source /usr/local/rvm/scripts/rvm; bundle install; berks install;